Pineapple Popsicles with Protein

-These Pineapple Popsicles are the perfect treat for warm weather.
-They are refreshing, easy to make and contain protein to keep you full while satisfying that sweet tooth!
+These Pineapple Popsicles are easy to make and contain protein to keep you full while satisfying that sweet tooth!
+Made with simple ingredients, like pineapple and banana, they are both nutritious and delicious.

 Looking for a fun treat to help you cool off?